 Florida Offers Affordable Real Estate & Cost of Living

 The state of Florida has been experiencing a strong real estate market and new housing developments are going up just about everywhere you look.
-The strong demand has caused prices to steadily increase and the average Florida home price in 2021 is now $267,843 (zillow).
-This represents an increase of 7.9% over the prior year and experts expect this trend to continue as long as the state's population continues to grow.
+The strong demand has caused prices to steadily increase and the average Florida home price in late summer 2021 is now $313,217 (zillow).
+This represents an increase of 20.1% over the prior year and experts expect this trend to continue as long as the state's population continues to grow.
 As compared to many northern states and California where home prices are much higher, Florida still represents a great overall value.
-To begin your Florida real estate search, connect with one of our relocation experts.
+To begin your real estate search, view Florida's TOP 10 best-selling, master-planned communities or connect with one of our relocation experts.

 Florida is a Great State to Retire In